Public Affairs Office

 Heidelberg, Germany | August 28, 2012

-Students returning to DODDS-Europe schools this week had a lot to digest: new teachers, new classrooms and new emphasis on healthier meal and lifestyle choices.
+Students returning to DODEA-Europe schools this week had a lot to digest: new teachers, new classrooms and new emphasis on healthier meal and lifestyle choices.

 On Tuesday, U.S. Army Europe commander Lt.
 Gen. Mark Hertling and his wife, Sue, kicked off "Fueling the Future," a health and nutrition initiative starting at Patrick Henry Elementary School in Heidelberg.
 After Sue Hertling led the students through a morning exercise, the children walked or ran two laps around the football field track with the general.